MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/adding-non-terminating-error-reporting-to-your-cmdlet.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "Adding Non-Terminating Error Reporting to Your Cmdlet | Microsoft Docs" ms.date: "09/13/2016"
+title: Adding Non-Terminating Error Reporting to Your Cmdlet
+description: Adding Non-Terminating Error Reporting to Your Cmdlet
 ---
 # Adding Non-Terminating Error Reporting to Your Cmdlet